 Following the fatal accidents of two Boeing 737 MAX aircraft, the worldwide fleet of these aircraft was grounded by aviation authorities in March 2019 and production was temporarily suspended by Boeing in January 2020, resulting in ongoing delays in the delivery of our aircraft on order from Boeing.
-As of June 30, 2020, we had five Boeing 737 MAX aircraft delivered and on lease.
+As of September 30, 2020, we had five Boeing 737 MAX aircraft delivered and on lease.
 It is uncertain when and under what conditions our Boeing 737 MAX aircraft will return to service and when Boeing will resume making deliveries of our Boeing 737 MAX aircraft on order.
-As a result, we expect to incur future delays on our scheduled Boeing 737 MAX deliveries, and any such future delays are likely to have an impact on our financial results.
-Certain of our Boeing 737 MAX leases have now been cancelled by our lessees, and additional leases may be cancelled in the future.
-In cases where lessees have the right to cancel Boeing 737 MAX leases, we have the right to cancel our corresponding orders for delivery of those aircraft.
-Nevertheless, these lease cancellations may have an adverse effect on our future cash flows and results of operations, which could be material.
+As a result, we may incur future delays on our scheduled Boeing 737 MAX deliveries, and any such future delays could have an impact on our financial results.
+During the three months ended September 30, 2020, we cancelled our orders for 24 Boeing 737 MAX aircraft.

-During the six months ended June 30, 2020, we had the following activity related to flight equipment:
+During the nine months ended September 30, 2020, we had the following activity related to flight equipment:

-Held for operating leases Net investment in finance and sales-type leases Held for sale Total owned aircraft Number of owned aircraft at beginning of period 848 77 14 939 Aircraft purchases 13 13 Aircraft reclassified to held for sale (8) 8 Aircraft sold or designated for part-out (7) (14) (21) Aircraft reclassified to net investment in finance and sales-type leases (1) 1 Number of owned aircraft at end of period 845 78 8 931
+Held for operating leases Net investment in finance and sales-type leases Held for sale Total owned aircraft Number of owned aircraft at beginning of period 848 77 14 939 Aircraft purchases 22 22 Aircraft reclassified to held for sale (4) 4 Aircraft sold or designated for part-out (11) (17) (28) Aircraft reclassified from net investment in finance and sales-type leases 1 (1) Number of owned aircraft at end of period 856 76 1 933